-While no definitive statutory or case law authority exists in Delaware as to the proper treatment of abstentions, the Company believes that abstentions should be counted for purposes of determining both (i) the presence or absence of a quorum for the transaction of business and (ii) the total number of Votes Cast with respect to a proposal, other than the election of directors.
-In the absence of controlling precedent to the contrary, the Company intends to treat abstentions in this manner.
+While no definitive statutory or case law authority exists in Delaware as to the proper treatment of abstentions, we believe that abstentions should be counted for purposes of determining both (i) the presence or absence of a quorum for the transaction of business and (ii) the total number of Votes Cast with respect to a proposal, other than the election of directors.
+In the absence of controlling precedent to the contrary, we intend to treat abstentions in this manner.
 Accordingly, abstentions will have the same effect as a vote against the proposal.